Skip to main content

 Wilcox, Caroly

+This Elmo puppet was used on Sesame Street from about 1984 until the early 2000s.
+An optimistic and friendly monster, Elmo helps the show’s youngest viewers make sense not only of words and numbers, but also big feelings.
+Designed to represent the cognitive and emotional development of a three-and-a-half-year-old child, Elmo serves as a partner in learning for children that age.
 Elmo is a furry red monster with an orange nose.
-He is three years old and generally refers to himself in the third person.
-Elmo talks in a falsetto voice and is enthusiastic and cheerful.
+Elmo is enthusiastic, playful, and cheerful, and usually refers to himself in the third person.
 He was originally designed in 1979 as a generic background monster and first appeared as Elmo on Sesame Street in 1980.
 He was performed by Kevin Clash until 2012 and was more recently performed by Ryan Dillon.
-This particular Elmo puppet was created around 1984.

 Location